MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 You can use a personal access token (PAT) as an alternate password to authenticate into Azure DevOps.
 In this article, we show you how to create, use, modify, and revoke PATs for Azure DevOps.

-This video shows you how to create and use a PAT.
+The following video shows you how to create and use a PAT.
 > [!VIDEO 5a2c1619-4af3-4188-8016-aafd49db0d8f]

 ## About PATs